donleyj/arduino-turret/README.md

 arduino-turret
 ==============

-Arduino turret for GVSU CS capstone
+Arduino turret for GVSU CS capstone.
+Will integrate with a motion-detection algorithm to turn at a moving target and fire.